Paris events in March welcome early signs of spring and longer days to the City of Lights as events move outside again.

 As a warm up of sorts for the Paris Marathon in April, Paris also hosts an annual half-marathon known as Semi de Paris each year in March.

-Start time for the Elite racers is 9am, with staggered start times for everyone else until 10:40am.
-Winners cross the Finish Line around 10am, and most runners will finish by early afternoon.
+Start time for the wheelchair division racers is 7:58am, with staggered start times for everyone else until 11:01am.
+Winners cross the Finish Line around 12 noon, and most runners will finish by mid-afternoon.

 Want to find a good viewing location?
 You'll find the course map here.

-Don't miss this wonderful opportunity to browse original art, chat with the artists, and perhaps purchase a favorite piece!
-Visiting the Open Studios also gives you also a great opportunity to explore these lesser-known authentic Parisian neighborhoods as well as nearby Pere Lachaise cemetery.
+Don't miss this wonderful opportunity to browse original art, chat with the artists, and perhaps purchase a favorite piece.
+Visiting the Open Studios also gives you also a great opportunity to explore this less-known authentic Parisian neighborhood.
+Stop for a meal in one of the neighborhood's many cafes, and once you've had your fill of art, walk over to Pere Lachaise cemetery and admire all the quirky tombstones.

 Admission: Free

-Chase away the dregs of winter at the Botanical Garden's annual display of 700 fabulous orchids (just a tiny fraction of the Garden's collection of 92,000 specimums) arranged in natural settings throughout the garden's enormous greenhouses.
+Welcome spring at the Botanical Garden's annual display of 1,001 rare and fabulous orchids (just a tiny fraction of the Garden's collection of 92,000 specimums) arranged in natural settings throughout the garden's enormous greenhouses.

-When: March 30 - May 28, 12 noon to 11pm (1pm on Fridays, Saturdays, and nights before public holidays) (to be confirmed)
+When: March 22 - April 21, 12 noon to 11pm (1pm on Fridays, Saturdays, and nights before public holidays, except for April 1 when it opens at 2pm)

 Where: Bois de Vincennes on the Reuilly Lawn (Pelouse de Reuilly), 12th arrondissement (Look for the fair on your right soon after you pass through the entrance near the Porte Dorée metro station, or just follow the crowds)